This article may contain compensated links. See our full disclosure here

 - Pain relief/medication – bring a small supply of your favorite brands

-- Face masks – you are required to wear face masks indoors in Italy at this time so come prepared (latest restrictions)
+- Face masks – although you are not required to wear face masks in Italy anywhere other than hospitals, it is best to come prepared in case of any rule changes or for your own protection

 - Hand sanitizer – we’re all in the habit of this now but make sure you have your favorite brand in a travel sized bottle